Logos

 The Brief - Cam City Rollers.

-Cam City Rollers (formerly Bridge City Rollers) is a social roller-skating club based in Cambridge, welcoming anyone in the local area with an interest in skating.
-Mr. Quigley founded the club and required a logo for use across social media, messaging platforms, and eventually on T-shirts.
-He requested a roundel-style logo incorporating imagery that reflected the club’s identity.
-The final logo also needed to be supplied in multiple formats to support its various applications.
+Cam City Rollers, formerly Bridge City Rollers, is a social roller-skating club based in Cambridge, welcoming anyone in the local area with an interest in skating.
+The client founded the club and required a logo for use across social media, messaging platforms, and eventually on T-shirts.
+A roundel-style design was requested, incorporating imagery that reflected the club's identity, and the final logo needed to be supplied in multiple formats to support its various applications.

-Concept 1 featured concentric circles and two contrasting typefaces.
-A bold font was used for “Bridge City” to ensure legibility and convey an informal tone, while a disco-inspired typeface for “Rollers” referenced skating culture.
+Concept 1 featured concentric circles arranged to subtly resemble a roller-skate wheel, with two contrasting typefaces.
+A bold font was used for "Bridge City" to ensure legibility and convey an informal tone, whilst a disco-inspired typeface for "Rollers" referenced skating culture.
 A central bridge icon completed the design.

 Concept 2 introduced a ridged border to add visual interest and reduce the number of concentric circles, creating more white space.
 The text was shaped to follow the curve of the roundel, and a custom rollerblading icon was used as the focal point.